Soumyaranjan-SRM/NASSCOM-Semiconductor-Packaging-Workshop/README.md

 Module-3.3: Assign Thermal model for DIE, DIE Attach, Substrate

 In "Project Manager" sub-window, expand Thermal section and open the BGA1_die_source and configure the thermal condition as shown in the image attached below
+Again Add a thermal boundary condition for the substrate by right click on Flipchip_BGA1_substrate under Models -> Flipchip_BGA1_Group -> Solids and assign a Thermal Source.
+Set the thermal condition on the substrate to Fixed Temperatue and the temperature as Ambient.
 ![image](https://github.com/user-attachments/assets/6c55cd14-2969-446d-a1b4-1ff1f7406644)
 Module-3.4: Assign Temperature monitor for DIE, Substrate, DIE-Attach
 ![image](https://github.com/user-attachments/assets/a188ad1d-ab30-4cbf-9afe-30fd8d57660a)